-Ganesh Chaturthi 2019: How to create an eco-friendly Ganpati Idol at home
+Ganesh Chaturthi 2020: How to Create an Eco-friendly Ganpati Idol at home

-Ganesh Chaturthi 2019: Everyyear almost 2,033 metric tonnes of waste is left behind after the Ganpati immersion.
+Ganesh Chaturthi 2021: Every year almost 2,033 metric tonnes of waste is left behind after the Ganpati immersion.
 Though we welcome Bappa with open hearts, his immersion is followed by a trail of scattered waste which hardly becomes compost and mostly finds its way to the dump yards or water bodies.

 Ganesh Chaturthi is one of the most celebrated festivals in India, especially in Maharashtra which honours the birth of our most favourite and beloved elephant-headed deity Lord Ganesha.
 The celebration takes place in full swing; the streets are filled with boisterous devotees accompanied with a whole lot of music and gigantic idols of Ganesha are paraded throughout the cities and immersed in water bodies after the festival ends.